16 min read

 How to Make in the USA Post-NAFTA

-answer-icon Eric Henry
+💬 Eric Henry

 We decided not to participate.

-We decided to stay here and we had to change our directions because obviously we were not gonna be a low cost producer.
+We decided to stay here, and we had to change our directions because obviously we were not gonna be a low-cost producer.
 So first of all, we changed the mission of our company to be successful while simultaneously looking after people, planet, and profit, triple bottom line, sustainable business model.

 And when you talked about that in the mid-nineties, people just had a glazed-over look,